 - Lemon: you can't leave this crucial ingredient out because it balances out the sweetness and adds a tart finish to this delicious treat.
 We love adding citrus to desserts because it makes them taste a lot more fresh.
 And don't waste the lemon peel after juicing!
 We also try to get the most out of our fruit because citrus has become quite expensive and the peel contains important nutrients like potassium, calcium, and magnesium.
 These are so helpful for maintaining a healthy heart, blood vessels, and bones!

 - Cashews: this delicious nut that actually grows on a fruit (cool, right?) adds another sweet element and crunchy texture to these energy balls.
 We love the rich nutty flavor cashews bring to any dish.
 To top all this off, cashews are a serious powerhouse of nutrients like vitamin E, K, and potassium.

-- Maple Syrup: a Canadian’s secret weapon.
+- Maple Syrup: a Canadian's secret weapon.
 Honestly, we really do use maple syrup to sweeten most of our dishes.
-It has such a well balanced sweetness, but comes with vitamins and minerals you don’t get in ultra processed sweeteners.
-Just 1/4 cup of maple syrup provides you with 100% of your daily manganese needs!
+It has such a well-balanced sweetness but contains vitamins and minerals ultra-processed sweeteners don't have.
+Just ¼ cup of maple syrup provides you with 100% of your daily manganese needs!